 People really do not like discussing moisture.
 A Buzzfeed post called “Why Moist Is The Worst Word Ever” received more than 4 million views; when The New Yorker asked readers to nominate a word to scrub from the English language in 2012, the overwhelming consensus was to ditch moist.
 The seemingly ordinary adjective inspires an excessive outpouring of ire.
 Why?

 A group of psychologists decided to find out.
-Researchers from Oberlin College in Ohio and Trinity University in San Antonio ran three different experiments [PDF] to figure out how many people really find the word “moist” disdainful, and why.
-They found that more than 20 percent of the population studied was averse to the word, but that it didn’t have anything to do with the way it sounds.
+Researchers from Oberlin College in Ohio and Trinity University in San Antonio ran three different experiments [PDF] to figure out how many people really find the word moist disdainful, and why.
+They found that around 20 percent of the population studied was averse to the word, but that it didn’t have anything to do with the way it sounds.
 Rather, it’s the association with bodily functions that seem to turn most people off, whether they realize it or not.

 Most of the participants who told the researchers they hated the word chalked it up to phonics.
 “It just has an ugly sound that makes whatever you’re talking about sound gross,” one participant argued.
 However, people did not show similar aversions to words that utilize the same sounds, such as foist or rejoiced.
 People found the word moist most disgusting when it was accompanied by unrelated, positive words like paradise, or when it was accompanied by sexual words.
 By contrast, when it accompanied food words (like cake), people weren’t as bothered by it.